dotnet-architecture/PerformanceMonitor/docs/ProgrammerGuide.md

 * Exception by frequency
 * Total number of exceptions

 To keep track of the most frequent types of exceptions, a dictionary is kept with the key being the types of exceptions and the values are the amount of times that exception has been seen.
 While the table that lists all the exceptions is updated continuously (through the fetch API), the exception by frequency table or the total number of exceptions is not updated continuously.
 As mentioned previously, the data analysis must be performed on the server side and the new data is only being received on the client side of the web application.
+So, to update the total number of exceptions or the exception by frequency table, the user must refresh the page or click the refresh button.

 ##### Contentions
 * Duration of each contention